teton-ridge/pkg-rmgkit-dotnet/README.md

 ### 1. Authenticate with GitHub Packages

-Create a `NuGet.config` file in your project root or solution directory:
+Create a `NuGet.config` file in your project root directory:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>